We specialize in treating school age children and teens with the following issues:

-- cognitive behavioral therapy: for kids and teens with depression and anxiety, this approach is great.
+- Cognitive behavioral therapy: for kids and teens with depression and anxiety, this approach is great.
 It involves helping them access their thoughts.
 Oftentimes, patterns of thinking that are not quite based in reality will emerge (e.g. “I can’t read well so everyone thinks I’m dumb and I will never have any friends my whole life”).
 These thoughts can be pretty catastrophic!
-I work with your adolescent to replace the thoughts with more realistic and affirmative ones (“yes, I have trouble reading, but I have had a friend before and I will probably have a friend again”).
+We work with your adolescent to replace the thoughts with more realistic and affirmative ones (“yes, I have trouble reading, but I have had a friend before and I will probably have a friend again”).

-- Exposure therapy: for kids who have anxiety issues and are fearful or avoidant of certain things, I do graded exposure therapy.
+- Exposure therapy: for kids who have anxiety issues and are fearful or avoidant of certain things, we do graded exposure therapy.
 This involves creating a “fear ladder” of scary things.
 First, we learn coping thoughts and breathing exercises to help deal with scary/anxiety-provoking situations.
 When ready, it is time to try the easiest (bottom rung) situations on the fear ladder.
 Gradually, together, we work our way to the top of the fear ladder.
 The child learns that nothing bad really happens when confronting a scary situation.

 What if my child or teen won’t talk?!

 This happens.
 Don’t worry, it’s pretty common and natural.
 If you were a tween or teen and were brought to a total stranger and told you were supposed to talk to them for an hour, would you say, “Sure!”
 Maybe not.
 Oftentimes the first few sessions the child does not wish to participate or feels uncomfortable.
 When this happens, we usually try something like taking a walk while we chat or playing a game (I have games for varying energy levels!)
 Typically, as an adolescent grows more comfortable, he or she will begin participating.